Abdulaziz6921/X-clone/README.md

 - Firebase for the excellent backend services
 - Tailwind CSS for the utility-first CSS framework
 - Lucide React for the beautiful icons

-## 📞 Support

-If you have any questions or need help setting up the project:

-1. Check the existing issues in the GitHub repository
-2. Create a new issue with detailed information
-3. Join our community discussions

 ---